syncfusion-content/javascript-docs/js/api/ejDialog.md

-Specifies the animation behaviour of the Dialog.
+Specifies the animation behavior of the Dialog.

 Default Value: